leonjohan3/application-configuration-store-cicd-python/README.md

 - support multiple prefixes
 - check for trailing `/` when counting `/`'s for root folder
 - test with 100 apps extracting the config making sure they compare to what is in the folder
+- check for folders that differ only by case
+- go app to get config on startup
 - freeze
 - pylint
 - pytest-cov